Sugaring Paste or Wax? Which Natural Magic is Right for You?

 🔬 Why Paste Leads to Permanency

-Sugaring paste seeps into the follicle, lubricating the hair and allowing it to glide out gently.
+Both Sugaring Paste and Sugaring Wax both seep into the follicle, lubricating the hair and allowing it to glide out gently.
+The difference is that the firm paste is able to "grab hold" of even the shortest hairs.
 When used consistently during the Anagen stage (when hair is actively growing), it weakens the follicle over time — leading to thinner, sparser regrowth and eventual permanency.

 🧴 Ingredients You Can Trust